microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/docs/v1.0-beta/Invoke-MgGraphWindowsUpdatesUpdatableAsset.md

 ALIASES

-### Invoke-MgEnrollWuUpdatableAssetGraphBPreId
+### Invoke-MgGraphWuUpdatableAsset

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IPaths134Mc7AdminWindowsUpdatesUpdatableassetsMicrosoftGraphWindowsupdatesEnrollassetsbyidPostRequestbodyContentApplicationJsonSchema>: .
+BODYPARAMETER <IPaths4Wme8AdminWindowsUpdatesUpdatableassetsMicrosoftGraphWindowsupdatesUnenrollassetsbyidPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Ids <String[]>]`:
   - `[MemberEntityType <String>]`: